Abolfazl-Younesi/MoTiCPS/README.md

 ## Contact

-If you have any inquiries, don't hesitate to get in touch with the corresponding author, Mohsen Ansari, at [ansari@sharif.edu](mailto:ansari@sharif.edu) or Abolfazl Younesi [abolfazl.yunesi@sharif.edu](mailto:abolfazl.yunesi@sharif.edu).
+If you have any inquiries, don't hesitate to contact Mohsen Ansari at [ansari@sharif.edu](mailto:ansari@sharif.edu) or Abolfazl Younesi  at [abolfazl.yunesi@sharif.edu](mailto:abolfazl.yunesi@sharif.edu).

----

-You can customize the content as needed and ensure all links and paths are correct according to your project's structure.